Friday’s ‘General Hospital’ Spoilers: Ava’s Anxious To Finish Off Ryan, Laura & Curtis Team Up To Search

 Viewers will also see more of Peter and Maxie’s date in Paris during Friday’s show.
 General Hospital spoilers note that Maxie will talk about how she’s having an amazing time, but SheKnows Soaps indicates that Peter will be interrupted in some way.

-The Inquisitr has previously detailed that it seems as if Ryan will be alive and will return to Port Charles soon.
+The Inquisitr has previously detailed that it seems as if Ryan is alive, and will return to Port Charles soon.
 However, General Hospital spoilers have not yet revealed what will happen upon his return.

 Will Ava get her wish and be the one to take down Ryan?
 How will Jordan be saved?
-General Hospital spoilers tease that there are juicy twists and turns on the way and fans won’t want to miss any of the drama ahead.
+General Hospital spoilers tease that there are juicy twists and turns on the way, and fans won’t want to miss any of the drama ahead.